 Knolls New Collection – 80th Anniversary

-The scene is a distinctly unique property.
-With wonderful high ceilings, doors and windows.
-Laced with period features throughout, such as the cornicing, door and window frames and beautiful shutters.
+This period home scene is distinctly unique.
+It has wonderful high ceilings, doors and windows.
+It’s also laced with period features throughout, such as the cornicing, door and window frames and beautiful shutters.
 Whilst it resembles a modernised Parisian 6th quarter apartment, the Italian made furniture designed over a century ago blends beautifully.
-Knoll’s trademark phrase ‘Modern Always’ is demonstrated and validated by the way it still creates a contemporary style in old surroundings.
+In addition, Knoll’s trademark phrase ‘Modern Always’ is demonstrated and validated by the way it still creates a contemporary style in old surroundings.

 Choose Your Base Aesthetic

 First of all, within a period home you have to pick certain features that act as key parts of the design.
-Highlighting small elements such as decorative ceilings or panelling to evoke the periodic feeling is a great start.
-Choosing a neutral base palette, opt for strong whites and pale greys and soft stone colours.
-Anything too yellow or dark will make it tip more towards the midcentury era where magnolia was the most prominent colour choice for internal interiors.
+Try highlighting small elements.
+For example, decorative ceilings or panelling to evoke the periodic feeling is a great start.
+Then, choose a neutral base palette.
+Opt for strong whites and pale greys and soft stone colours.
+Most noteworthy, anything too yellow and dark will make it tip more towards the midcentury era (and this is where magnolia was the most prominent colour choice).

-Accentuating or adding period features such as the panelling above the door will add to the decorative elements and work in contrast with the sleek modern lines of the furniture.
+Accentuating or adding period features within the home (such as the panelling above the door) will add to the decorative elements and work in contrast with the sleek modern lines of the furniture.
 As per this example, the period features add elegance to the space.
 The curves of the Brno chair (designed in the late 1920’s!) add a feminine aspect to the space and are complemented by the impossibly thin marble topped Grasshopper table designed in 2017 by Piero Lissoni.

 Next, chose your furniture palette.
-Chose 3 main colours that work with each other.
+Above all, choose 3 main colours that work with each other.
 Either 3 shades of 1 colour, or 3 separate complimenting colours.
 Next chose your metal and one marble (you can have another accent material too).

-These collections have shaped family living in Carly’s home in Hampstead, London, UK.
+Finally, these collections have shaped family living in Carly’s home in Hampstead, London, UK.
 Carly opens her home to share with clients how she combines the collections and chooses fabrics and finishes.
-Illustrating how the collection can grow over the years, encouraging sustainability.
+Ultimately it’s illustrating how the collection can grow over the years, encouraging sustainability.